All Episodes

 That golden retirement is all they want.

-Um, that's that is very damaging to the morale of a lot of good organizations.
+You know, that is very damaging to the morale of a lot of good organizations.

-Got to go, my friend, Chris Farrell, director of investigations for Judicial Watch.
+Got to go, my friend, Chris Farrell, Director of Investigations for Judicial Watch.

 Thank you very much.